weesvisje/docs/docs/concepts/http.md

               "transactionId": {
                 "title": "Transaction ID",
                 "description": "The ID of the transaction for the insert or update.
 Use this to ensure read-follows-writes consistency.", "type": "integer",
                 "format": "uint64",
                 "minimum": 0.0
+              }
+            }
+          },
+          {
+            "type": "object",
+            "required": [
+              "deleted",
+              "internalError",
+              "method",
+              "permissionDenied",
+              "transactionId"
+            ],
+            "properties": {
+              "deleted": {
+                "title": "Deleted",
+                "description": "The number of records that matched the query and were successfully deleted.", "type": "integer",
+                "format": "uint64",
+                "minimum": 0.0
+              },
+              "internalError": {
+                "title": "Internal Error",
+                "description": "The number of records that matched the query but were not deleted due to some type of internal error", "type": "integer",
+                "format": "uint64",
+                "minimum": 0.0
+              },
+              "method": {
+                "type": "string",
+                "enum": [
+                  "remove"
+                ]
+              },
+              "permissionDenied": {
+                "title": "Permission Denied",
+                "description": "The number of records that matched the query but the client doesn't have sufficient permission to delete.", "type": "integer",
+                "format": "uint64",
+                "minimum": 0.0
+              },
+              "transactionId": {
+                "title": "Transaction ID",
+                "description": "The ID of the transaction for the remove.
+Use this to ensure read-follows-writes consistency.", "type": "integer",
+                "format": "uint64",
+                "minimum": 0.0